Sapphirine/Travel_Planing_Assistant/README.md

 Finally, the best trained model from each algorithm are combined to build the Travel Planning System Website.

 Experimental results demonstrate the correctness of our proposed method for travel planning and cost prediction.

+A presentation and demo could be found on [Youtube](https://youtu.be/cQYM8tW7dcg)